This luxurious airbed is highly durable and comfortable to sleep on but is on the pricey side.

 Twin size may not suit everybody's needs.

-Suede cover offers a luxurious feel with or without bedsheet.
+Suede cover offers a luxurious feel with or without bedsheets.
 Storage option for plug.
 Specialized air system to retain shape.
 Good choice for constant use.

 Can deflate over time, so users will have to refill it.